civic-interconnect/civic-transparency-py-ptag-types/CONTRIBUTING.md

 - **Code of Conduct**: Be respectful and constructive.
 Reports: `info@civicinterconnect.org`.
 - **License**: All contributions are accepted under the repo's **MIT License**.
-- **Single Source of Truth**: The normative artifacts are in `src/ci/transparency/spec/schemas/`.
+- **Single Source of Truth**: The definitions are in `src/ci/transparency/spec/schemas/`.
 Documentation should not contradict these files.

 ---